Small Water System

 Course Time Limit: 3 months

-Upon completion of this course, operators should understand treatment requirements and methods for surface waters and groundwaters, be able to operate coagulation, flocculation, sedimentation, filtration, and disinfection treatment processes for a surface water treatment plant, be able to institute a corrosion control program to protect treatment and distribution infrastructure, understand the operation of solids-contact clarification and slow sand filter systems, be able to operate iron and manganese removal and water softening processes for treatment of groundwater, and be able to set up effective maintenance and safety programs for a treatment works.
+This course teaches operators about treatment requirements and methods for surface water and groundwater; the coagulation, flocculation, sedimentation, filtration, and disinfection treatment processes for a surface water treatment plant; and how to create a corrosion control program to protect treatment and distribution infrastructure.
+Operators will also learn about solids-contact clarification and slow sand filter systems; iron and manganese removal and water softening processes to treat groundwater; and setting up effective maintenance and safety programs for a small water system.

 1.8 CEUs (18 contact hours)